Today’s Wonder of the Day was inspired by Tessa. Tessa Wonders, “Do people still get polio?” Thanks for WONDERing with us, Tessa!

 In particular, the polio virus would attack the nerves that control the muscles involved in breathing and movement, causing paralysis and respiratory trouble.
 One standard treatment for respiratory problems was to place polio patients in a large machine called an "iron lung," which would push and pull the chest muscles to make them work.

 Although most people with less severe types of polio could make a full recovery with no long-term consequences, people with paralytic polio were often left handicapped and many died.
 Thanks to a man named Jonas Salk, however, polio soon became a thing of the past.

 Dr. Salk developed a vaccine for polio in the early 1950s.
 He began testing the vaccine in 1952 in what would become one of the largest clinical trials in medical history.
 His vaccine was finally approved for general use in 1955, and it had an immediate and dramatic impact.

 Cases of polio began to decline rapidly.
 In subsequent years, other versions of the polio vaccine were developed.
-Historians believe polio was effectively eliminated from the United States by 1979 and the entire Western Hemisphere by 1991.
+Historians believe "wild" polio--or natural cases of polio--were effectively eliminated from the United States by 1979 and the entire Western Hemisphere by 1991.

 Unfortunately, polio still exists in some parts of the world, including Africa and Asia.
 Health organizations around the world continue to administer polio vaccines in areas with polio outbreaks to try to eliminate the disease worldwide.